rakiya30/Customer-Retention-Analysis/README.md

 - Analyse if Customers that are part of a group indeed have a lower phone bill and if it has an impact on Churn Rate
 - Customers who left within the last month.
 - How does Unlimited data plan influence Churn Rate
 - Analyse the International Activity of customers and its relationship to Churn.
-Databel are curious about the behaviour of customers who call internationallyand if paying for an international plan influences their loyalty
+Databel are curious about the behaviour of customers who call internationally and if paying for an international plan influences their loyalty
-- Ivestigate three Important topics related to customers, their payment method,the contract type and how many months a person has been a customer.
+- Investigate three Important topics related to customers, their payment method,the contract type and how many months a person has been a customer.
 - What is the average extra data charges for customers who are not on unlimited data planand consumed more than 10 gigabytes of data.

 ### Data Source